ddenning8/Heros-of-Pymoli/README.md

-# Heros-of-Pymoli
+# Heros of Pymoli

-Tasked with analyzing the data for a fictional fantasy game Heroes of Pymoli.
+This project analyzed data for a fictional fantasy game called Heroes of Pymoli.
+This project utilized Python, Pandas and Jupyter notebook to analyze things such as gender demographics, top spenders, and most profitable gaming items.